samhains/samhains.github.io/blog/_posts/catn/2018-12-12-question-world.md

 ---
 ![](/blog/assets/question_world/5.png)

-Furthering my general pre-thesis explorations of simulations as the site of contact between machine and human worlds - I created a typographic experiment based on [Dwarf Fortress](http://www.bay12games.com/dwarves/).
+Continuing my pre-thesis explorations of simulations as the site of contact between machine and human worlds - I created a typographic experiment based on [Dwarf Fortress](http://www.bay12games.com/dwarves/).

 I wrote a python script that allowed me to deconstruct and reconstruct bitmaps into new arrangements.
 The code for that is [here](https://github.com/samhains/bitmap-font-maker).